pramodith/pramodith.github.io/_posts/2025-05-12-medical-definition-understanding.md

 The ability to recognize definitions also helps us understand whether there's a need for building domain-specific LLMs or augmenting existing LLMs with additional tools, fine-tuning, grounding via rag etc., to acquire domain knowledge.

 In this blog, we'll evaluate different LLMs on their ability to **recognize the definitions of medical terms**.
+All code corresponding to this blog can be found [here](https://github.com/pramodith/definition_understanding).

 ## Task Description